 Conceptual renderings can act as vehicles to explore radical architectural ideas, freed from the constraints of real-world sites.
 They are often outlandish or otherworldly, specifically designed to go viral and provoke debate among a wide audience online.
 With the proliferation of social media, it’s now possible for architecture to “break the internet” and get a huge number of design enthusiasts excited about what could be.

 In celebration of radical renderings, Architizer’s One Rendering Challenge poses a simple question: Can you tell a powerful story about architecture with a single visualization?
-Submit a rendering before December 20th for a chance to win $2,500, a range of rendering software and global recognition:
+Pre-register for the competition (launches January 2022) for a chance to win $2,500, a range of rendering software and global recognition:

 The inaugural One Rendering Challenge is brought to you in partnership with Fiverr, where you can find the services you need for your architecture projects and more.
 As you consider which rendering to enter for this year’s competition, explore the following viral designs for inspiration…